-As a roaring lion is a biblical introduction towards one's enemy; and as such a descriptive narrative used many times in God's Word.
+As a roaring lion is used in a biblical reference to one's enemy; and as such is a descriptive narrative used many times in God's Word.
 The lion is a large carnivorous animal found in Southern Asia and in most parts of Africa.

-In the Book of Hosea; as a roaring lion is in reference to the coming Messiah (or Deliverer), he shall roar like a lion: when he shall roar, then the children shall tremble (Hosea 11:10).
+In the Book of Hosea as a roaring lion is in reference to the coming Messiah (Deliverer).
+Scripture reveals: They (the people) shall walk after the Lord: he shall roar like a lion: when he shall roar, then the children shall tremble from the west (Hosea 11:10).

-The Messiah was compared to a lion for his strength and courage, and for the fierceness of his wrath against his enemies; and his voice, and words, like the roaring of a lion, exceeding loud, and reaching far, even to the uttermost parts of the earth.
-Jesus, the foretold Messiah (John 1:41-42), revealed that the gospel of the kingdom shall be preached in all the world for a witnesses unto all nations (Matthew 24:14).
+It was noted that the Messiah was compared to a lion for his strength and courage, and for the fierceness of his wrath against his enemies; and his voice and words, like the roaring of a lion, exceeding loud and reaching far, even to the uttermost parts of the earth.

-Scripture tells the believer to be sober, be vigilant, because your adversary the devil; as a roaring lion, walks about seeking whom he may devour (1 Peter 5:8).
-This is on account of his strength, and also rage, malice, and cruelty, which he, as a roaring lion, breathes out against the saints.
+Scripture reveals: Be sober, be vigilant, because your adversary the devil; as a roaring lion, walks about seeking whom he may devour (1 Peter 5:8).
+This is on account of his strength, rage, and malice, which he, as a roaring lion, breathes out threatening against the saints.

 We are living in a time that evilness is attempting to suffocate the godliness of man.
 As a roaring lion it breathes on those who attempt to live a godly life in Christ Jesus.
-However, Scripture reveals that one no longer lives in the flesh to the lusts of men, but to the will of God (1 Peter 4:2).
+Scripture reveals: Inasmuch then as Christ has suffered for us in the flesh, arm yourselves likewise with the same mind: for he that has suffered in the flesh has ceased from sin.
+That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God (1 Peter 4:1-2).

-That they (or the ungodly) think it strange that you run not with them in the same excess of riot, speaking evil of you (1 Peter 4:4).
-For we (the believer in Christ) is not to yield our members as instruments of unrighteousness unto sin but as instruments of righteousness unto God (Romans 6:13).
+Wherein they (the ungodly) think it strange that you run not with them to the same excess of riot, speaking evil of you (1 Peter 4:4).
+Neither yield (present) your members as instruments (weapons) of unrighteousness unto sin but yield (present) yourselves to God, as those that are alive from the dead, and your members as instruments (weapons) of righteousness unto God (Romans 6:13).